smartdevicelink/sdl_ios/generator/README.md

-                        only elements matched with defined regex pattern will be parsed and generated --verbose             display additional details like logs etc -e, --enums           only specified elements will be generated, if present -s, --structs         only specified elements will be generated, if present -m, -f, --functions   only specified elements will be generated, if present -y, --overwrite       force overwriting of existing files in output directory, ignore confirmation message -n, --skip            skip overwriting of existing files in output
+                        only elements matched with defined regex pattern will be parsed and generated --verbose             display additional details like logs etc -e, --enums           all enums will be generated, if present -s, --structs         all structs will be generated, if present -m, -f, --functions   all functions will be generated, if present -y, --overwrite       force overwriting of existing files in output directory, ignore confirmation message -n, --skip            skip overwriting of existing files in output